38 Secrets Your Hair Stylist Won’t Tell You

 Your hair showcases my work

-So it’s in my best interest for you to look good.
-(Here’s an ingredient that can fix all your hair woes.)
+(Related: Here’s an ingredient that can fix all your hair woes.)

 I am not all things to all people